Dre Campbell Farm

 Clearing away all the detritus of summer and fall is vital to keeping down harmful insects.

 Leaves, waste, and litter harbor overwintering Mexican beetles.
-Therefore, a good clean-up will help prevent an infestation of these pests in the spring.
+Therefore, a good spring cleanup will help prevent an infestation of these pests.

 13. Debug Turbo